sediqullahbadakhsh/hotel-agent-front-end/README.md

 ## API Repo

-Check the UI of this App [here](https://github.com/Alexr16/Hotel-agent-back-end).
+Check the Api of this App [here](https://github.com/Alexr16/Hotel-agent-back-end).

 ## Built With: :mag: